MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-version-history.md

   * Fixed an issue with connector crashing on delta import when local cache file is corrupted
   * Fixed several issues with incorrect export of empty values or when only attribute value case has changed
   * Connector now handles delete/add operations for the same attribute during export run correctly
-  * Fixed several issues with long-running imports and exports when access tokens were expiring during connector un.
+  * Fixed several issues with long-running imports and exports when access tokens were expiring during connector run.
 Connector now renews access tokens when needed without failure
   * Fixed an issue with last member of a group not being deleted

 ### Enhancements